The Ultimate MasterClass Review (2019): Is The Hype Justified?

 What would you give to have Serena Williams polish your tennis serve?
 Or get Gordon Ramsey’s insider tips on the perfect soufflé?
 Or learn about how Bob Woodward nails the perfect interview?

-As a freelance writer and content manager for Global English Editing, I’m constantly on the lookout for ways to improve my writing craft.
+As a freelance writer and content guru for Global English Editing, I’m constantly on the lookout for ways to improve my writing craft.
 When I saw that that two of my all-time heroes, Neil Gaiman and Malcolm Gladwell, were teaching courses on writing, I knew I just had to check it out.

 MasterClass has been making waves recently thanks to their brand new approach to online education, where every single one of their teachers is a global leader in their field.